Experimental study of turbulent thermal diffusion of particles in inhomogeneous and anisotropic turbulence: Introduction

 Turbulent thermal diffusion of small particles has been investigated mainly in a homogeneous turbulence produced by two oscillating grids \cite{BEE04,EEKR04,EEKMR06,EEKR06}.
 In the present experimental study we investigate phenomenon of turbulent thermal diffusion of small particles in inhomogeneous and anisotropic stably stratified turbulence produced by one oscillating grid in the air flow.
 Previous experiments \cite{turn68,turn73,tho75,hop76,kit97,san98,med01} with one oscillating grid have been performed in a water flow with isothermal turbulence.
 It has been shown in these experiments that the integral scale $\ell_0$ of turbulence is proportional to the distance $Y$ from a grid ($\ell_0 \propto Y$), and the root mean square (r.m.s.) velocity scales as $\sqrt{\langle {\bf u'}^2 \rangle} \propto f \, Y^{-1}$, where $f$ is the frequency of the grid oscillations.
 This implies that Reynolds numbers and the turbulent diffusion coefficient in the core flow of inhomogeneous turbulence are weakly dependent on the distance from the grid.

 In this paper we discuss the results of experimental study of turbulent transport of small particles in inhomogeneous stably stratified turbulence in the air flow with an imposed temperature gradient.
 This paper is organized as follows.
 In Section~\ref{sect2} we discuss physics of the phenomenon of turbulent thermal diffusion.
 In Section ~\ref{sect3} we describe the experimental setup and measurements techniques.
-In Section ~\ref{sect4} we discuss the experimental results.
+In Section ~\ref{sect4} we discuss the experimental results of particle transport in inhomogeneous and anisotropic stably stratified turbulence produced by one oscillating grid.
+In this section we determine spatial distributions of turbulence parameters and find spatial distributions of the mean fluid temperature and the mean number density of particles.
+This allows us to determine the characteristics of turbulent thermal diffusion of particles in inhomogeneous turbulence.
 Finally, conclusions are drawn in Section~\ref{sect5}.